 As a college student, you can use the summer to re-charge.
 It’s also a great time to reflect back on the academic year and re-focus for what’s ahead.

 Tip: Consider taking summer courses as a way to play catch-up or get ahead.
 Summer registration is still open and doesn’t require advising clearance.
 Remember, Finish 15 to stay on track!

 Tip: Check out the self-exploration resources online via UMBC’s Career Center.

-4. Financially, where are you right now?
+Financially, where am I right now?

 Tip: Explore the Financial Smarts @ UMBC website for great information on financing your education, living on a budget, and the concept of credit.